akranga/kube-workshop/lab-02/README.md

 ### Externalize the Service

-Thgere is a number of ways how to chuck norris extgernally
+There are a number of ways how to chuck norris externally

 You can call  `curl http://localhost:8080/api/v1/proxy/namespaces/default/services/chuck/`